Smooth Bump Functions

 Proof:

-A manifold has a countable open cover \(\{V_j\}_{j=1}^\infty\) by precompact sets — sets whose closures
+A manifold has a countable open cover \(\{V_j\}_{j=1}^\infty\) by precompact sets, furnished by the

-basis of precompact coordinate balls,
+basis of precompact coordinate balls

-which provides a countable basis of open sets each having compact closure.
+otherwise.
+Either provides a countable basis of open sets each having compact closure.
 Let \(\{\psi_j\}\) be a smooth

 partition of unity subordinate to \(\{V_j\}\), so that \(\operatorname{supp} \psi_j \subseteq V_j\) and